Parking in Dorset

 Off-street parking (car parks)

-At Dorset Council car parks you can pay for parking using your phone by calling or texting JustPark (you'll need to register before using this service).
-You can also download the JustPark app to your phone for quick, online parking payments.
+At Dorset Council car parks you can pay for parking using your mobile phone by calling or texting JustPark (you'll need to register before using this service).
+You can also download the JustPark app to your smartphone for quick, online parking payments.

-In Swanage you can pay for parking using your phone by calling or texting JustPark (you'll need to register before using this service).
-You can also download the JustPark app to your phone for quick, online parking payments.
+In Swanage you can pay for parking using your mobile phone by calling or texting JustPark (you'll need to register before using this service).
+You can also download the JustPark app to your smartphone for quick, online parking payments.
 Further information is available about Swanage car parks.

 Please note that there are a lot more car parks in Dorset, that are run by town and parish councils or private businesses.
-The majority of the car parks are pay and display, but some are free of charge.
+The majority of the car parks are pay and display, but some are free of charge; please check on arrival.

-Most car park ticket machines will accept cash.
-Some machines will also accept payment by card (chip and pin or contactless payment) and some will also accept payment by phone.
+Most car park ticket machines across the county will accept cash.
+Some machines will also accept payment by card (chip and pin or contactless payment) and some will also accept payment by phone, text or smartphone App.

 Park and Ride

-There are 4 places where you can park you car and then ride a bus or train onto another destination.
+There are 4 places where you can park your car and then ride a bus or train onto another destination.

 Weymouth Park & Ride for Weymouth Town Centre and Beach.
 Free parking and charge applies for the bus.